 - is a large-scale social event.

-Please note that in order to register your event with Public Safety and request their services, you must fill out a Public Safety Events Registration Form in addition to your ODUS Event Form.
+In order to register your event with Public Safety and request their services, you must fill out a Public Safety Events Registration Form in addition to your home department's event registration form.
 Public Safety must receive your form at least 10 days in advance of your event in order to guarantee service.

 Sponsors are responsible for organizing a security briefing meeting prior to the start of the event with the event sponsors and security personnel.
 This meeting should review the means of entry, egress, and general event set-up and logistics.
 The schedule of security coverage and emergency procedures should also be reviewed.
 Open lines of communication among all parties at an event are essential to ensure a safe and successful event.